Skip to main content

 3. The UK is also facing a threat from changes in the geographical distribution of allergenic plants, due to climate change, with invasive species such as ambrosia (common ragweed) being on the watch list.
 A single ragweed plant can produce a billion grains of pollen per season and its pollen causes strong allergic reactions.

-Can research help hayfever/asthma sufferers?
+Can research help hay fever/asthma sufferers?

-An early result suggests that careful cutting regimes of grass could make a significant difference to the amount of grass pollen produced, with more work needed in this area to find out the health impact of such a change.
+Research suggests that careful cutting regimes of grass could make a significant difference to the amount of grass pollen produced, with more work needed in this area to find out the health impact of such a change.

 Looking to improve pollen forecasts using molecular genetics (i.e. DNA sequencing) will give more precise information to allergy sufferers, who already know which types of grass pollens affect them and when, so they can take appropriate action.